MikeiLL/obliteration.com/_posts/2024-04-22-blood-at-quarter-to-fifteen.md

 Full moon.
 Pesach aka passover.
 Six guests came: Helen and Mark, Jaime, Karissa and Erin, and Ray who plays percussion with us and sings at UU Church.

-A Haggada from IfNowNow.
+A Haggadah from If Not Now.
 More songs.

 ### In ale gasn/Daloy politsey
 #### Traditional Yiddish protest song